-- Complete all sections of the form accurately. - H-1B cap petitions and advanced degree exemption petitions for the FY 13 cap must include an employment start date of no earlier than October 1, 2012.
+- Complete all sections of the form accurately. - H-1B cap petitions and advanced degree exemption petitions for the FY13 cap must include an employment start date of no earlier than October 1, 2013.
 H-1B petitions requesting an earlier employment start date or a start date of "As Soon As Possible" or "ASAP" will be rejected. - Ensure that the petition is properly signed.
 Please see the Related Links section for more information on properly signing the petition. - Petitioners should enter their own address in Part 1, question 3 of the Form I-129 to ensure that the I-797 receipt and approval notices are sent to the petitioner.

 Please note: Using an address other than the petitioner's address as the mailing address may cause processing delays related to the Validation Instrument for Business Enterprises (VIBE), as VIBE automatically uses the address provided on the petition to validate the petitioner's current location.
 If petitioners use an attorney's address as the mailing address on the I-129 petition, a cover letter should be included with the filing that clearly indicates the current address of the petitioner.
 This information will be used to assist the Immigration Services Officer (ISO) in completing a manual check in VIBE using the petitioner's address.
-In addition, if an attorney's address is used as the petitioner's mailing address on the form, the petitioner will not receive any I-797 notices. - Ensure the beneficiary's name is spelled properly and that his/her date of birth is displayed in the proper format (mm/dd/yyyy).
+In addition, if an attorney's address is used as the petitioner's mailing address on the form, the petitioner will not receive any I-797 notices.

+- Ensure the beneficiary's name is spelled properly and that his/her date of birth is displayed in the proper format (mm/dd/yyyy).
 Also, country of birth/citizenship and the I-94 number (if applicable) should be reviewed for accuracy. - If the beneficiary will ultimately be seeking issuance of a visa at a consular office abroad, a copy of the petition and supporting documentation should be included with the filing.
-For cases where the beneficiary will be seeking a change of status or extension of stay in the United States, a copy is not required; however, you may choose to submit a duplicate copy in the event the beneficiary seeks issuance of a visa at a consular office abroad subsequent to the approval of the I-129 petition. - If the beneficiary is seeking an extension or change of status, the petition should include evidence (e.g. Form I-94 or Form I-797 approval notice) to establish that the beneficiary will have maintained a valid nonimmigrant status through the employment start date being requested. - Include a copy of the beneficiary's valid passport.
+For cases where the beneficiary will be seeking a change of status or extension of stay in the United States, you may still choose to submit a duplicate copy in the event the beneficiary will be seeking issuance of a visa at a consular office abroad following the approval of the change of status or extension of stay. - If the beneficiary is seeking an extension or change of status, the petition should include evidence AILA InfoNet Doc.
+No. 13032544.
+(Posted 3/25/13)

+(e.g. Form I-94 or Form I-797 approval notice) to establish that the beneficiary will have maintained a valid nonimmigrant status through the employment start date being requested.

+• Include a copy of the beneficiary's valid passport.